CraftAcademyLabs/react_native_101/documentation/02_sprint_1_the_location.md

 ![](./assets/02_simulator_location_settings.png)

-Here's whre the `set-simulator-location` and `child-process-promise` comes into play.
+Here's where the `set-simulator-location` and `child-process-promise` comes into play.

 We need to tell our simulator that we want it so start with a pre-set location.
 In order to do that we need to execute a command from our Detox setup.
-It's not that tricky tricky, but to be on the safe side, I'll include the whole `e2e/conffig/nvironment.js` file as it should look after the modifications are done.
+It's not that super tricky, but to be on the safe side, I'll include the whole `e2e/conffig/nvironment.js` file as it should look after the modifications are done.

 ```js